 Key management personnel are persons responsible for planning, directing, and controlling the activities of an entity, and include executive and non-executive directors.
-The Company pays certain of its current and former key management personnel through companies owned by certain executive officers and directors.
+The Company pays certain of its key management personnel through companies owned by certain executive officers and directors.
 Those companies are as follows: